 General Description

-In this project, we leverage OpenStack instance in CloudLab to construct our virtual lab.
+In this project, we leverage OpenStack instances in CloudLab to construct our virtual lab.
 Figure 26 illustrates the architecture of our design.
-In particular, we first connect to the instance in AWS-EC2 (via SSH).
-Then, we connect to the physical machine of OpenStack CTL (via ).
+In particular, we first connect to the EC2 instance in AWS (via SSH).
+Then, we connect to the physical machine of OpenStack CTL (via HTTP Authentication protocols).
 Note that our CloudLab project uses two physical machines, OpenStack CTL and OpenStack Compute (CP-1).
 The OpenStack CTL serves as the control and storage node, which provides OpenStack services, run the administrative tools/commands, and store the VM images; while OpenStack Compute provides the platform to run and instantiate the virtual network and its artifacts.
-As we login the CTL and run the Python code from there, we will be able to manipulate the VM instances, networks, subnets, flavors, IP addresses.
+As we authenticate with the CTL, we run the Python code from Amazon VM instance and manipulate the VM instances, networks, subnets, flavors, IP addresses within OpenStack.

 The list of Python code is listed below: